Pgalante/WallaceV3/docs/b8e390e207cea9b578d061b46543a37c379de9f7/mrw.md

 ```
 2. Wallace will open in your browser.
 Upload occurrence data in **Occ Data** module.

-Select "User-specified".

-Upload Occurrence CSV: *All_new_records_by_year.csv*
+* Select the "**User-specified**" module, and upload Occurrence CSV: *All_new_records_by_year.csv*

-Note: if you want to use the maskranger temporal extract module, this csv must include a column "year" with the years for occurrence data.
+Note: if you want to use the maskranger temporal extract module, this .csv file must include a column "year" with the years for occurrence data.
 Years should match MODIS data that you will upload in that module.

-3. Upload SDM.
+3. Upload an SDM.

-You can either work through Wallace to build a model, or choose the **User SDM** component.
+* You can either work through *Wallace* to build a model, or choose the **User SDM** tab.

-Find the Bassaricyon_neblina.tif file that you downloaded - it is inside the olinguito.zip zipfile.
+Find the *Bassaricyon_neblina.tif* file that you downloaded - it is inside the olinguito.zip zipfile.

 Upload distribution map (**): "Bassaricyon_neblina.tif"